 "The German's life was monotonous and still.
-The German wasn't balky; pretty Tinhen, not touching the morality, was everything - but the life seemed to lose its colour for Ordynov forever! <...> energy.
+The German wasn't balky; pretty Tinhen, not touching the morality, was everything - but the life seemed to lose its colour for Ordynov forever! <...>

+Sometimes the previous thirst for science, the previous ardour, the previous images, created by himself, brightly appeared before him from the past but they only pressed and strangled his energy.
 Ideas didn't materialize. <...> Probably, he could have realized a completed and original idea.
 Probably, he could have become the artist of science.
 At least he used to believe in it in the old days.
 Sincere belief is the earnest of what more to come.
 But now he laughed at his blind belief sometimes and - didn't move any further. <...> Something like mysticism, predestination and mysteriousness began to penetrate his soul...